ThePoShWolf/Modrify/Modrify/docs/Get-MutaPriorityOrder.md

 ```

 ## DESCRIPTION
-Assuming Set-MutaGameEnvironment has been run, this will return the current game's load order reversed, which means the last mod loaded is the first mod in the returned array.
+Assuming Set-ModrifyGame has been run, this will return the current game's load order reversed, which means the last mod loaded is the first mod in the returned array.

 For example, in Skyrim Skyrim.esm is last in the returned array.